strangerstudios/memberlite-elements/readme.txt

 As of this release, Memberlite Elements is only compatible with the Memberlite Theme or a Memberlite Child Theme.

 == Changelog ==

+= 1.0.7 - 2022-09-11 =
+* ENHANCEMENT: Updated to Font Awesome version 6.2.
+* ENHANCEMENT: Tested up to WordPress 6.0.
+ENHANCEMENT: Now filtering `memberlite_get_banner_image` in Memberlite v4.5.4+ to swap banner for featured image on grid layout.

 = 1.0.6 - 2022-03-15 =
 * ENHANCEMENT: Updated to Font Awesome version 6.0.